30 Signs You Were a Travel Agent in the 1980s

 6. You didn’t need a ticket to get through TSA.

 Cue scene from just about any 80’s rom-com: frantic male lead is tearing through the airport, leaping over suitcases and luggage carts to reveal his true feelings to his lady friend.
-If you find yourself in this predicament in 2018, you’ll have to send a text.
+If you find yourself in this predicament today, you’ll have to send a text.

 7. Family members waited at the gate.